7 Most Difficult Languages to Learn in the World

 Final thought

 This list is not exhaustive.
-There are many other difficult languages like Cantonese, Croatian, Czech, Finnish, Greek, Hebrew, Hungarian, Icelandic, Mongolian, Polish, Slovenian, Ukrainian, Vietnamese, Thai, etc.
+There are many other difficult languages, such as Cantonese, Croatian, Czech, Finnish, Greek, Hebrew, Hungarian, Icelandic, Mongolian, Polish, Slovenian, Ukrainian, Vietnamese, and Thai.

-While some languages are more comfortable learning and adapting than others, the key to successful language learning is developing the right mindset and strategy.
+While some languages are easier to learn and adapt to than others, the key to successful language learning is developing the right mindset and strategy.

-Any language would be complex for you to learn if you aren’t genuinely motivated.
-So, which language you’re going to learn?
+If you aren’t genuinely motivated, any language would be complex for you to learn.
+So, which language are you going to learn?

 If you wish to ask any questions, leave a comment below.